- Conditions & Treatments

 Pursuant to your insurance company’s benefit plan in which you are enrolled, insurance companies will require that you pay a certain percentage of the amount due to the physician for services provided AFTER you have met the annual deductible.

 The initial payment charged will not exceed $300.
 The remaining balance will be charged to your credit card after the next statement cycle, approximately 28 days after your initial payment.
-If the remaining balance exceeds $300 you may set up a payment plan through your patient portal.
+If the remaining balance exceeds $300 you may set up a payment plan by calling our Billing office at (888) 213-1711.

 If we run your card and it is denied for any reason, we reserve the right to charge an additional $25 declined card fee if we are not able to run a new credit, debit, or HSA card within 5 business days after a charge is declined.

 If the card you have saved on file with U.S. Dermatology Partners changes, please notify your physician’s office immediately to provide updated card information.
-Or you may log on to your patient portal and update your card directly.
+Or you may call our Billing office at (888) 213-1711.

 We will always work with you to determine if there has been a mistake on your bill and we will refund you if we have made a billing error.
 We will only charge you the amount that we are instructed to by your insurance carrier in your explanation of benefits.